kaditya25/balloon-locator/README.md

 make
 ```

-The executable, which after the build process is located in the exe directory,
+The `locateBalloon` executable, which after the build process is located in the exe directory,
 requires one input: the path to an image to display.
 Run the executable
 as follows:
 ```bash